VidyasagarAkhumukhi/Store/README.md

 <!-- Add your screenshots here.
 It's highly recommended to showcase the key features of your application. -->

 **Homepage**
-_Attach a screenshot of your homepage here._

 **Products Page**
-_Attach a screenshot of the products page, perhaps showing both grid and list layouts._

 **Single Product Page**
-_Attach a screenshot of a single product's detail page._

 **Admin Dashboard - Products**
-_Attach a screenshot of the admin dashboard showing the product management table._

 **Cart Page**
-_Attach a screenshot of the shopping cart._

 ---